csq/mpv-subdivx-downloader/README.md

 2. If the subtitle does not exist, it searches for subtitles on subdivx.com.
 3. Upon locating a subtitle, it is downloaded and incorporated into the mpv player.

-## Event Registration
+## Key bindings

-The script registers the `start-file` event to automatically fetch subtitles when a new file is played.
+* Press the `s` key to automatically fetch subtitles.
+* Press the `c` key to scan for external files and load the downloaded subtitles.

 ---
 **Notes:**